ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Gilded RP is set in an alternate universe from real life.
 In this universe slavery does not exist, thus any type of roleplay involving slavery is prohibited.

-- The Quiz to get whitelisted into the server is in game, please join the game to take the quiz!
+- The application to be whitelisted is in the Roles and Applications channel on the discord!

 *Scroll down to the bottom to view a video of someone reading the rules to you*